All Episodes

 In Portland, I spoke about this earlier.

-They started a fire and attacked uh businesses late last night, and video footage showed two Starbucks in the downtown area damaged.
+And video footage showed two Starbucks in the downtown area damaged.

 An Antifa symbol was spray painted on one of the broken windows.

-Cops kill stolen land, scrawled on buildings.
+Cops kill stolen land scrawled on buildings.

 Starbucks, of course, they didn't want to respond to what happened there.

-Uh during the evening, a crowd starting a dumpster fire near Justice Center blocking traffic.
+During the evening, a crowd starting a dumpster fire near Justice Center blocking traffic.

 We see this now all the time.